yonaskolb/XcodeGen/README.md

 ## License

-SwagGen is licensed under the MIT license.
+XcodeGen is licensed under the MIT license.
 See [LICENSE](LICENSE) for more info.